FEX-Emu/FEX/docs/DeferredSignals.md

 "uninterruptible" code section, then FEX is likely to hang or crash in spurious and terrible ways.

 ## Example
-FEX-Emu is in the middle of emitting code.
-This is a vulnerable state in which FEX can be in the middle of allocating memory or reading guest state.
+When FEX is in the process of emitting code, it often needs to acquire mutexes to safeguard operations like memory allocations or reading guest state.
-If a signal is received in the middle of this, FEX-Emu might need to compile new code in a re-entrant state.
-Which could involve allocating memory and other vulnerable things.
-In this case a mutex could very easily be held, interrupted, and then try to get held again while being reentrant.
+This puts FEX in a vulnerable state: If a signal is received in the middle of this, FEX may need to initiate compilation of new code.
+In this case a mutex could already be held, so attempting to acquire it again would trigger a deadlock.

-**This will result in a hang.**

 ## How do we solve this?

 ### Classical signal masking
 One solution to this problem is to mask **all** signals going in to an uninterruptible section and then unmask when leaving.
 This is the classical approach that is viable if performance isn't a significant concern.
-A major problem with this approach is that we must do two system calls per
+A major problem is that it requires two system calls per "uninterruptible" code section, which adds overhead that may exceed the runtime of the section itself.
-"uninterruptible" code section, which if the section is fairly small then it might cost more to ensure state integrity than doing the work at all.

 ### Cooperative signal deferring
-A new solution is to defer asynchronous signals if they are caught inside an uninterruptible section.
+A new solution is to defer asynchronous signals caught inside an uninterruptible section and handle them at the end of that section.

 At the basic level, we increment a reference counter going in to the "uninterruptible" section, and then decrement the reference counter once we leave.
 This way when the signal handler receives a signal, it can check that thread's reference counter, store the `siginfo_t` to an array/stack object, and return to the same code segment to be handled later.

-The trick to how this works is the cost it takes to check if a signal occured, and then handling the signal safely.
-Ideally no signal has happened in the "uninterruptible" code section, so the check needs to be as cheap as possible to ensure no cost in the case that no signal has occured.

-The trick is that FEX maintains two memory regions for tracking deferred signals **per thread**.
+By making this check as cheap as possible, overhead is minimized for the general case that no signal occurs during "uninterruptible" sections.
+FEX achieves this by maintaining two memory regions for tracking deferred signals **per thread**.

 #### 1st memory region